krhamby/Motus/README.md

+Note: This repository is largely being used to experiment with AI tools.
+If it goes somewhere, awesome!

 # Motus - Complete Car Maintenance Tracker

 A comprehensive iOS app for tracking everything related to car maintenance, designed for meticulous record-keeping.